preservim/vim-pencil/README.markdown

 augroup END
 ```

-In the example above, for files of type `markdown` this plugin will
+In the example above, for buffers of type `markdown` this plugin will
 auto-detect the line wrap approach, with soft line wrap as the default.

-For files of type `text`, it will initialize with hard line breaks, even
+For buffers of type `text`, it will initialize with hard line breaks,
-if auto-detect might suggest soft line wrap.
+even if auto-detect might suggest soft line wrap.

 ## Commands